wang-mask/caelus/doc/rules.md

 # Detection configuration

-  Caelus dynamically checks abnormalities of various metrics based on [rules.json](../hack/config/rules.json), such as CPU usage or online latency, to make sure online jobs run normally.
+  Caelus dynamically checks abnormalities of various metrics based on CRDs of `RuleCheck` and `CgroupNotify` , such as CPU usage or online latency, to make sure online jobs run normally.
 Batch jobs will be throttled or even killed if interference detected.
-  This document describes how to configure [rules.json](../hack/config/rules.json)
+  This document describes how to configure these CRDs.

+  > **Attention**: Multiple `RuleCheck` or `CgroupNotify` can exist in a cluster, and they will be merged based on the set priority and creation time.

 ## 1.Rules
   Rules are used to assign the algorithm to check if the timed metrics have significant fluctuations, such as EWMA,